MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/process-events-using-event-processor-editor.md

 ### Manage fields

 The **Manage fields** transformation allows you to add, remove, change data type or rename fields coming in from an input or another transformation.
-You can also edit operator name and add all columns form a nested JSON object within **Managed fields**.
-The side pane settings give you the option of adding a new field by selecting **Add field** or adding all fields at once.
+The side pane settings give you the option of adding a new field by selecting **Add field**, adding multiple fields, or adding all fields at once.

 :::image type="content" source="./media/event-processor-editor/event-processor-editor-manage-field.png" alt-text="Screenshot showing the Manage field operator available in the event processor editor." :::